 APPENDIX 4 – Lost/ unaccompanied/ missing children report form

 APPENDIX 5 – Types and indicators of abuse

 Please email Aoibheann.firstname.lastname@example.org if you require this document in a larger font size.

 Wakefield Theatre Trust has a duty to ensure that everyone involved in its work is able to feel that they work in an open and safe environment where they are treated with respect and dignity.
 Theatre Royal Wakefield takes pride in its work with children and young people.

-The aim of these Safeguarding Guidelines and Procedures is to ensure that all staff, volunteers, employees and participants at Theatre Royal Wakefield are confident about their own good practice when working with children, young people and adults at risk and are aware of how to distinguish good practice in their colleagues’ behaviour.
+The aim of these Safeguarding Guidelines and Procedures is to ensure that all staff, volunteers in participation projects, employees and participants at Theatre Royal Wakefield that are responsible for Children and Young People are confident about their own good practice and are aware of how to distinguish good practice in their colleagues’ behaviour.